MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/sample-page.md

 Back to the topic at hand.
 In case you haven't figured out --- which you probably haven't because I didn't explicitly mention it --- I broke up with **procrastination**.
 I'm in a good phase of my life to ditch that old friend and team up with **Discipline**, right? 😊

-And if you want to, you can read my breakup letter [here](https://www.crowdpen.co/@M/stories/Fiction/i-deserve-better-im-like-super-sure-of-that)
+And if you want to, you can read my breakup letter on my [Crowdpen account](https://www.crowdpen.co/@M/stories/Fiction/i-deserve-better-im-like-super-sure-of-that).